ministryofjustice/security-guidance/policies/home-security-policies-guides.md

 ## Taxonomy

-MoJ's has developed their cyber and technical security taxonomy as follows:
+MoJ has developed their cyber and technical security taxonomy as follows:

 | Level 1 | Level 2 | Documents |
 | --- | --- | --- |